benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Here are the metadata of the benchmark - namely the benchmark title and the specifications of the machine used to run it.
-On the right hand side is a :kbd:`Download` button to download the output of the benchmark as ``.parquet`` file.
+On the right hand side is a :kbd:`Download` button to download the results of the benchmark as ``.parquet`` file.

 Part 2: Figure
 --------------